konstkhal/web_project_4/README.md

 * Correct the meta property og:url in the head part of a project page
 * [Arrange Readme.md instruction - link:] (https://practicum.yandex.com/trainer/web-practicum100/lesson/90beaee1-02f2-4eef-81c7-bc8fd31cbea5)
 * [Deploy Project to GitHub Pages - instruction link:] (https://practicum.yandex.com/trainer/web-practicum100/lesson/6ca44095-4549-4a7a-9fc7-29d75ddd010b)

 ← End of left uncompleted

 ← I`m here
+####Can be improved:
+* You can use auto-fit and minmax keywords for Grid in cards section, to implement the wrapping and more "responsive" design, where the width of the cards will adapt to the container width.
+More about auto-fit: https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/
+* Almost all (except for the submit button) buttons do not have an accessible name.
+When a button doesn't have an accessible name, screen readers announce it as "button", making it unusable for users who rely on screen readers.
+Use aria-label attribute to give names.
+Learn more: https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute

 #### Git Workflow used
 ##### Step-by-Step Instructions on Working with Branches Like a Professional